dandisy/webcore/README.md

 3. component
 4. personalization

-5. artisan generate import excel
-6. artisan generate select2 with data from related model
+5. artisan generate select2 with data from related model
 7. ui menu, like wordpress menu

 //------------------------------------------------#